Sombressoul/dyna/docs/CPSF_research_notes/new_docs/CPSF.md

 ### Semantic Error Projection

-Orthogonal projection of semantic error onto contribution mode is defined as (see *"Appendix A: Validity of the Semantic Error Projection Integral"*):
+Orthogonal projection of semantic error onto contribution mode is defined as (see: *"Appendix A: Validity of the Semantic Error Projection Integral"*):
 $$
 \Delta \hat{T}_j :=
 \begin{cases}